groboclown/fonzrecon/docs/rest-api.md

 * `givenBy` - a [UserBrief](#userbrief) for the user who gave the Thumbs Up.
 * `pointsToEachUser` - number of points assigned to each user in the parent Aaay.
+* `comment` - optional string describing the reason for the Thumbs Up.
 * `type` - constant `"ThumbsUp"` string.